Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Why were Life Savers Holes discontinued?

-They were discontinued after a packaging safety problem led to a recall, and the product never fully recovered after it was brought back.
+A packaging safety issue led to a recall, and the product wound down after it was brought back.

 What was wrong with the packaging?